 - Stimulates growth of beneficial microorganisms in the soil

-- Increases plant yields while also making them more nutrient-dense
+- Stimulates root growth Increases plant yields while also making them more nutrient-dense

 These are only a few of the benefits of humic acid in your soil.
 The increase in root growth along with the better water retention decrease erosion by either water or wind.
 You keep your topsoil and your garden soil becomes richer, with more humus.
 The increase in root mass also prevents nitrates and synthetics from leaching into groundwater.